yuhui/launchext-differential-privacy/README.md

-# Differential Privacy Extension for Adobe Experience Platform Launch
+# Differential Privacy Extension for Adobe Experience Platform Data Collection Tags

-This is an extension for Adobe Experience Platform Launch that provides a simple application of differential privacy to select a value from a list.
+This is an extension for Adobe Experience Platform Data Collection Tags that provides a simple application of differential privacy to select a value from a list.

 It performs the following functions: